roman-milk/roman-milk.github.io/becoming-a-lesbian-slave.md

  Once she left, I lay there for a couple of minutes before Bao startled me by returning.
 She handed me my robe and suggested, "You may want to shower to get all the oil off of you."

  I took the robe and agreed as she led me back to my room.
 The shower turned into a bath and I almost fell asleep when there was a knock on the door.
 I yelled, "Come in," as I got out of the bathtub.
-Report_Story #3